 We conduct our Food Packaging segment through our majority ownership in Viskase Companies, Inc. ("Viskase").
 Viskase is a worldwide leader in the production and sale of cellulosic, fibrous and plastic casings for the processed meat and poultry industry.
-Viskase currently operates eight manufacturing facilities and ten distribution centers throughout North America, Europe, South America and Asia and derives approximately 70% of its total net sales from customers located outside the United States.
-Viskase believes it is one of the two largest manufacturers of non-edible cellulosic casings for processed meats and one of the three largest manufacturers of non-edible fibrous casings.
+Viskase currently operates nine manufacturing facilities and ten distribution centers throughout North America, Europe, South America and Asia and derives approximately 70% of its total net sales from customers located outside the United States.

-As of December 31, 2012, we owned approximately 70.8% of the total outstanding common stock of Viskase.
+During 2013, we acquired additional shares of Viskase common stock.
+As of December 31, 2013, we owned approximately 73.5% of the total outstanding common stock of Viskase.